 Our executive leadership and faculty members are academic professionals committed to helping you get the most from your education.

-GCU is a premier Christian university, educating students to lead and serve.
+Grand Canyon University is a premier Christian University, educating people to lead and serve.

 Grand Canyon University prepares learners to become global citizens, critical thinkers, effective communicators and responsible leaders by providing an academically challenging, values-based curriculum from the context of our Christian heritage.